|Price||$4.99/mo; 500 GB|

-To its credit, being based in Switzerland is a privacy plus.
+Being based in Switzerland is a privacy plus for pCloud.
 This country doesn’t require cloud storage services to retain data about their users, and generally has strong privacy laws.
 This attracts other privacy-focused businesses to Switzerland as well, such as ProtonMail.
 Meanwhile, some services prefer to really go offshore, such as with NordVPN in Panama.

 But back to pCloud in Switzerland.
 Technically, it would be possible to read your files when they are stored on pCloud’s servers in response to a government order or at the hands of a nosy pCloud employee.
-Only the files you protect with the option (extra charge) pCloud Crypto system would be truly private.
+Only the files you protect with the optional, extra charge pCloud Crypto system would be truly private.
 This also means that you cannot share encrypted files, since files you want to share cannot be protected this way.

 pCloud offers a range of plans with multiple options.
 We’ll hit on each of them quickly.